Audit and Risk Committee

 The Committee is chaired by Penny Judd; its other members are Ken Fry and Jill May.
 The Audit and Risk Committee meets at least three times a year and has unrestricted access to the Group’s auditors.

-The Audit Committee has responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
+The Audit and Risk Committee has responsibility for monitoring the quality of internal controls and risk management systems and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Committee considers the appointment of, and the fees payable to, the external auditor and discusses with it the scope of the annual audit.
 The Committee also reviews the external auditor’s management letter and detailed presentations are made to the Committee by the auditor at least once a year.

 The auditor, KPMG LLP, attends Committee meetings at the request of the Chair, including meeting without the Executive Directors being in attendance to ensure independence.

 The Committee is chaired by Ken Fry; its other members are Penny Judd and Jill May.
 The Remuneration Committee meets as and when necessary, but at least twice a year.

 The Remuneration Committee is responsible for assessing the performance of the Executive Directors, Chairman of the Board and the executives of the Group, and making recommendations to the Board on matters relating to their remuneration and terms of service.
-The Committee formulates and reviews annually the Group’s remuneration policy, the key components of which can be read in Alpha’s Annual Report 2019.
+The Committee formulates and reviews annually the Group’s remuneration policy, the key components of which can be read in Alpha’s Annual Report.
 The objective of the remuneration policy is to ensure that the remuneration of the Board and executive levels of the Group can continue to attract, retain and incentivise appropriately qualified staff in order to achieve its goals.
 As part of that role, the Committee oversees the definition and administers the operation of the Group’s other commercial benefits and terms of employment, such as share option schemes and equity incentive plans.